 Between the layers of cake, apply a thick ring of your medium-stiff buttercream frosting around the edge of the layer.
 In the middle of the ring of frosting at the center of the layer, spoon on your berry compote.
 (You can adjust the width of frosting depending on how much compote you want to preserve for the top of the cake.)
 Firmly place the next layer of cake on top and repeat until the third layer is on.
 (It’s okay to have some frosting ooze out the sides because you will be fixing it when you frost the outside of the cake.)

 Using a large frosting tip and a piping bag (like this what you’d find in this Wilton Cake Decorating Set), fill in any holes on the outside of the cake with frosting as well as cover the top of the cake with rings of your frosting.
 Then, taking a long spatula, spread the frosting until it is smooth.
 (Make sure the top is pretty flat so the berry compote doesn’t just run off the top of the cake.)
 If you’re wanting more of the naked look, apply more pressure and remove any unwanted frosting.

 Top the cake with berry compote and add any extra berries around the bottom of the cake.
 Optional: top with extra fresh berries and sprinkle lightly with powdered sugar.

 And there you have it!
 You took a Naked Cake with Berry Compote Recipe and turned it into a beautiful, and crazy delicious, centerpiece for any party or event.
+My Naked Cake was a smashing hit at a woodland-themed baby shower.
+(Read my Woodland Themed Baby Shower post here.)
 Comment below and let us know what you think of the presentation and flavor!